 - Performance

 - Composition

-- Aural Skills
+- Aural skills

-- Musical Literacy
+- Musical literacy

-- Knowledge of Musical Works
+- Knowledge of musical works

-- New Zealand Music.
+- Music technology

-There are 6 Level 1 achievement standards available.
-Four achievement standards are internally assessed and two are external assessed.
+There are 5 Level 1 achievement standards available.
+Three achievement standards are internally assessed and two are external assessed.
+There is an optional Unit Standard.

-Up to 30 credits in NCEA Level 1 It is not expected that student will do all of the available units
+Up to 28 credits in NCEA Level 1 It is not expected that student will do all of the available units

-\$30 per performance if piano accompaniment for performance is required Theory workbook(s) \$20 each
+Theory workbook(s) \$20 each